 - The Aboriginal Midwifery Training Program at Tsi Non:we Ionnakeratstha Ona:grahsta’, the Maternal and Child Centre on Six Nations of the Grand River territory, is a four-year education program for Indigenous midwifery students.

-- Internationally educated midwives seeking registration in Ontario can contact the College of Midwives of Ontario (CMO) for further information.
+- Internationally educated midwives seeking registration in Ontario can visit the College of Midwives of Ontario's website for information on meeting registration requirements.

 - The Midwifery Post-Baccalaureate Program for Health Professionals (PBHP) is an accelerated stream of the Midwifery Education Program that accepts candidates who already have health professional baccalaureate degrees and significant maternity care experience.

 A time-honoured MEP tradition: red shoes on graduation day!